Intelligent-Systems-Phystech/BasicDeepNets/README.md

 ## Motivation

 Due to the large number of neural network libraries with ready-to-use models, it is planned to change the introductory course in Machine Learning.
-Namely, neural networks are going to be introduced along with the basic ML theory.
+Namely, neural networks are going to be introduced along with the basic ML theory, as a possible first approach to solve applied problems: take a relevant model, train it, then analyze.
 For this to work, it is necessary to separate the type of network from the optimized criterion and from the optimization algorithm in the problem statement;
 it is also important to present the neural network as a *mapping* which fits the algebraic description of the feature space in which the measurements are made.
 The analysis of the statistical nature of the measurements should be performed through the Bayesian derivation, which ends with an error function.